kibum-moon/blog/content/publication/early_prediction_student_perforamnce_dnn/index.md

 ---
-title: 'The Early Prediction Model of Student Performance Based on Deep Neural Network Using Massive LMS Log Dat'
+title: 'The Early Prediction Model of Student Performance Based on Deep Neural Network Using Massive LMS Log Data'
 publication: '*Journal of the Korea Contents Association*'
 date: "2021-09-05"
 doi: ""